maxxiimo/the-front-end-manifesto/information-architecting.md

 ### Blocks of Information

-Before any design begins, we need to architect the application.
+To build our stories the first thing we need to do is architect the application.
 As I mentioned in [chapter 1][markup]:

 > As a front end person, sometimes called an Information Architect, when I think about layout I literally think about how a site is laid out on a screen.
 I don't think in terms of code, but more so in terms of organization of information and function for an end-user's consumption.